Why so many memoirs of dysfunctional childhood?

 Putting words on our pre-verbal times

 We all started childhood before we could put words on our experience.
-Then gradually we found words, but it took years before we could eloquently advocate for ourselves or explain our world.
+Then gradually we found words, but it took years before we could eloquently advocate for ourselves or explain our worlds.
 Our unformed voice was a sort of muteness.
 Reading someone’s story of that period gives us words.

 Learn about coming of age